Everybody knows that “traditional web design” is fatally flawed, but for years, it’s been the only option.

 Designing Based on Data, Not Assumption

-Traditional design also requires that you go through another design every two to three years to update stale content that no longer aligns with your business goals.
+Traditional web design also requires that you go through another design every two to three years to update stale content that no longer aligns with your business goals.

 GDD, on the other hand, makes performance improvements based on user data and testing, not assumptions.